onqtam/headjack/docs/why/100_1k_10k_words.md

 You get to experience a wide plethora of styles.

+We aim to say as much as possible using as few words of our own as possible.

 We're not good writers, but we're good curators - we have good judgement and taste (and relevance realization), and thus we offer this compilation of thought from many authors with as little paraphrasing as possible.